bertilmuth/requirementsascode/README.md

 For the long term maintenance of your application, you can [generate documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the models inside the code without the need to add comments to it.

 # getting started
-At least Java 8 is required, download and install it if necessary.
+At least Java 8 is required to use requirements as code, download and install it if necessary.

 Requirements as code is available on Maven Central.